Analysis: Trump's minimized view of the coronavirus crisis puts his re-election at risk

 On Thursday, Vice President Mike Pence lauded Washington Gov. Jay Inslee for coordinating with the federal government.

-"I do want to commend, Gov. Inslee, your team's effort and the seamless partnership that was forged from the very beginning between our administration and your administration here at the state level," Pence said Thursday while visiting Washington.
+"I do want to commend, Gov. Inslee, your team's effort and the seamless partnership that was forged from the very beginning between our administration and your administration here at the state level," Pence said Thursday while visiting Washington state.

-On Friday, Trump chastised Pence for saying nice things about the Democratic governor and called Inslee a "snake," which did not appear to be intended as a compliment.
+On Friday, Trump chastised Pence for saying nice things about Inslee, who briefly ran for president last year, and called the governor a "snake," which did not appear to be intended as a compliment.